 We do not have ability or experience requirements; we welcome ballplayers of all levels of experience - from first-time ballplayers to travel team players.

 What is the ballplayer to counselor ratio at Braves Baseball Summer Camps?

 We aim to provide an environment where ballplayers benefit from both individual and small group learning and instruction.
 For all our ballplayers, our goal is to maintain a ballplayer to coach ratio of approximately 8:1 in their individual age grouping.

 Do I receive a confirmation when I register?

 Once you register and pay for your camp session(s), you will receive a confirmation email for your records.
 This email serves as your confirmation of registration for camp.

 Will I receive additional information about camp after I register?

-As we approach the summer, we'll be communicating further details to get you and your camper fully prepared for camp via email.
+As we approach each camp, we'll be communicating further details to get you and your camper fully prepared for camp via email.
 Email communication will be shared with the primary account email address provided at registration.
-If you registered for camp and did not receive a confirmation email, please contact us.
+If you registered for camp and did not receive a confirmation email, please contact us [email protected].